profsmith89/ctps/_sources/chap04.md

 Finally, HTTP allows us to specify an optional query at the end of our URL.
 The question mark (`?`) character separates the path from the query.
 The query itself is a string comprised of name and value pairs, with each pair separated by an ampersand (`&`) character.

+## The Programmable Web

-**The Programmable Web.** You might wonder, how did I know to create this specific URL?
+You might wonder, how did I know to create this specific URL?
 If we point our browser to [en.wikipedia.org](http://en.wikipedia.org) and type "The Cat in the Hat" in the search box there, the URL to which we're directed is <https://en.wikipedia.org/wiki/The_Cat_in_the_Hat> and not the one found in `qweb2.py`.
 That's because we want to use the Web as a programmable platform, and to do that, we want to access the parts of the Web with published APIs.

 ```{margin} Other API Directories
 [Rapid API Hub](https://rapidapi.com/hub);